Mohammed-AhmedAF/AVR-LEDController/README.md

 ## Notes
 `pyserial` is used in the python script.
 To install it on your system run `pip3 install pyserial`.
+GUI widgets are from tkinter, the standard GUI library of Python.

 Turn GUI Python script into an executable using `pyinstaller.exe --noconsole ./gui.py`